dcunited001/dcunited001.github.io/_posts/2015-11-21-neural-networks-and-spider-brains.md

-believe this merely sets up circuitry that will evolve to reflect metaphysics -- *heady crystals!!* -- In other words, given the proper initial circuitry and given a variety of similar input experiences, the remarkably small spider\'s brain will inevitably evolve certain key functionalities -- or it will not survive."
+believe this merely sets up circuitry that will evolve to reflect metaphysics -- *heady crystals!!* -- In other words, given the proper initial circuitry and given a variety of similar input experiences, the remarkably small spider's brain will inevitably evolve certain key functionalities -- or it will not survive."
 ---